ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-How does this loss of control unfold over time?
+How does this loss of agency develop over time?

 Expand for the fuller picture

-Because simplicity threatens the systems that depend on your constant participation.
+Because simplicity threatens systems built on constant participation.

 Expand for the fuller picture

-Complex lives normalize busyness.
+Busy lives normalize motion.
 Simplicity can feel like falling behind.
-You look around and see others moving faster, building more.
-Yet simplicity does not remove strength.
-It removes excess dependence.
-When fewer things rely on you staying the same, your nervous system relaxes.
+Others appear to be building more and moving faster.
+Yet simplicity removes dependency, not strength.
+When fewer elements rely on constant output, the nervous system eases.
 The fear is not loss of progress.
-It is loss of predictability for the system around you.
+It is loss of predictability for what depends on you.

-Because too many parts collapse if you stop feeding them.
+Because too many elements collapse if input stops.

 Expand for the fuller picture